The Bank’s pre-emptive stimulus package

-In this Perspective Ruth Lea, Economic Adviser to the Arbuthnot Banking Group, discusses the UK’s trade with the EU and includes updates on the UK, the US and Greece.
+In this Perspective Ruth Lea, Economic Adviser to the Arbuthnot Banking Group, includes discussion of the Bank of England’s monetary stimulus package.

 Arbuthnot Banking Group PLC: